Driving Long-Term Recovery across Impacted Communities

 External Award Requirements:

-If your disaster event is still within the open application FEMA IA window, we require the following, however for all others, training in regards to navigating the fema process is optional.
+If your disaster event is still within the open application FEMA IA window, we require the following, however for all others, training in regards to navigating the FEMA process is optional.

 Rebuild Guidelines: